sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 Analysis:

-Here we can use both top-down and post-order(bottom-up).
+Here we can use both traversal and divide-conquer.

-top-down:
+Traversal:

-Traverse all nodes and check whether the node is a leaf node.
-If it is true, add its value to the final sum result.
-The top-down method needs to use a class property to remember the final result.
-The top-down is easier to think, but has side effect.
+Check a node, if it is a leaf node, add its value to the final sum.
+The left subtree and right subtree do the same operation.
+The traversal method needs to use a class property to remember the final result, so it has a side effect.

 ```java
 public int sum;